-Apple crisp is probably my favorite fall dessert because it’s just so ridiculously simple and I love the way the uncomplicated design keeps fresh fall apples at the forefront of the dessert.
-It’s warm, comforting, sweet, and utterly divine with a scoop of cold vanilla ice cream on top.
-So if you’re looking for a warm and cozy dessert for these fall evenings, you’re going to love this Easy Apple Crisp.
+Apple crisp is probably my favorite fall dessert because it’s just so ridiculously easy and I love the way the uncomplicated recipe keeps fresh fall apples at the forefront of the dessert.
+Its warm apple cinnamon layer and crispy oat topping is utterly divine with a scoop of cold vanilla ice cream on top.
+So if you’re looking for a warm and cozy fall dessert for these cool evenings, you’re going to love this Easy Apple Crisp.

 What is Apple Crisp?

-Apple crisp is as simple as simple gets, when it comes to dessert.
-It’s just apples seasoned with a warm mix of spices, topped with a sweet and crunchy oat topping, and baked until the apples are gloriously tender.
+Apple crisp is the easiest fall dessert ever.
+It’s simply baked apples that are seasoned with a little sugar and warm spices, topped with a sweet and buttery crispy oat topping.
 It’s kind of like apple pie for people who don’t feel like fiddling with pie crust.
-And it’s absolutely perfect with a scoop of vanilla ice cream or homemade whipped cream!
+And it’s absolutely perfect with a scoop of vanilla ice cream, caramel sauce, or homemade whipped cream!

 What Kind of Apples are Best for Apple Crisp